 b.
 The main emphasis of the examination will be laid upon the ability of the candidate to write good English.
-To develop this, several topics will be given the candidate and he will be asked to write a few paragraphs on each.
-For the examination of 1902 the topics will be taken from Goldsmith's "Vicar of Wakefield;" Cooper's "Last of the Mohicans;" Tennyson's "Princess;" Coleridge's "Ancient Mariner;" Eliot's "Silas Marner;" Shakespeare's "Merchant of Venice."
+To develop this, several topics will be given the candidate, and he will be asked to write a few paragraphs on each.
+For the examination of 1903 the topics will be taken from Milton's L'Allegro, Il Penseroso, Comus and Lycidas; Coleridge's Ancient Mariner; Macauley's Essays on Milton and Addison.

-In this entire examination, as indeed in all the entrance examinations, the candidate's knowledge of English will be judged by the English of his answers; and penmanship, spelling, punctuation and clearness will all contribute to the final estimate of his fitness.
+In this entire examination, as indeed, in all the entrance examinations, the candidate's knowledge of English will be judged by the English of his answers; and penmanship, spelling, punctuation and clearness will all contribute to the final estimate of his fitness.